eric-blake/Connect-4/README.md

 * Press enter to create the local clone.

 ### Forking the repository
-By forking the repository, you can make a copy of the repository and make changes without affecting the original repository. the steps to fork are as follows
+By forking the repository, you can make a copy of the repository and make changes without affecting the original repository. the steps to fork are as follows:
 * Locate the repository in Github.
 * On the top right corner of the page click Fork.
-* A copy of the repository will now be created in your own repository
+* A copy of the repository will now be created in your own repository.

 ## Credits
  * Instructions throughout project was taken from [Code Institute](https://codeinstitute.net/ie/ "Code Institute") Tutorials and Love Sandwiches project.
- * The flowchart was created using Microsoft Visio
+ * The flowchart was created using Microsoft Visio.
  * The Favicon was taken from [Icons8](https://icons8.com/ "Icons8").
- * isalpha method from stack overflow  [Stack overflow](https://stackoverflow.com/  "Stack overflow")
+ * isalpha method from stack overflow  [Stack overflow](https://stackoverflow.com/  "Stack overflow").
- * Details of Connect-4 game [Wikipedia](https://en.wikipedia.org/wiki/Connect_Four "Wikipedia")
+ * Details of Connect-4 game [Wikipedia](https://en.wikipedia.org/wiki/Connect_Four "Wikipedia").

 ## Acknowledgements
 *  Mitko Bachvarov.
-My mentor who provided me with advice and feedback throughout this project
+My mentor who provided me with advice and feedback throughout this project.